Entire functions with Cantor bouquet Julia sets: Cantor bouquets, arc-smoothness and orderings

 Let $a\prec b$.
 In particular, $a,b\in J(F)$ and $F(a)$ and $F(b)$ belong to a same tract of $F$.
 Recall that for each tract $T$, $F_T^{-1}$ is continuous and $F_T^{-1}(\infty)=\infty$.
 Consequently, $F_T^{-1}([a,\infty])$ is an arc connecting $F_T^{-1}(a)$ to infinity, i.e., $F_T^{-1}([a,\infty]) = [F_T^{-1}(a),\infty]$.
 This implies that

-and so, using continuity of $F$ and $F^{-1}_T$, \eqref{item:preimofBad} follows. \end{proof}
+and so, using continuity of $F$ and $F^{-1}_T$, \ref{item:preimofBad} follows. \end{proof}

-\begin{prop} Suppose that $F\in\Blog$ is of disjoint type and criniferous.
-Then $J(F)$ is a Cantor bouquet if and only if it contains no bad set. \end{prop} \begin{proof} By Proposition \ref{prop:smoothbouquets}, it suffices to show that $\hat{J}(F)$ being a smooth dendroid is equivalent to $J(F)$ not containing bad sets.
-Since $F$ is of disjoint type and criniferous, by Proposition~\ref{obs_disjoint_crin}, $\hat{J}(F)$ must be a dendroid, and by Proposition \ref{prop_properties_bad}\eqref{item:approx_arcs}, smoothness of the dendroid is clearly equivalent to the non-existence of bad sets. \end{proof}
+\begin{cor} Suppose that $F\in\Blog$ is of disjoint type and criniferous.
+Then $J(F)$ is a Cantor bouquet if and only if it contains no bad set. \end{cor} \begin{proof} By Proposition \ref{prop:smoothbouquets}, $\hat{J}(F)$ is a fan with top $\infty$, and $J(F)$ is a Cantor bouquet if and only if this fan is arc-smooth.
+If the fan is not arc-smooth, then there exist sequences $z_n\to z$ such that $[z_n,\infty]$ does not converge to $[z,\infty]$ in the Hausdorff metric.
+In particular, there are points $w_n\in [z_n,\infty)$ that converge to a point $w\notin [z,\infty]$.
+Since $w$ must belong to the Julia continuum containing $z$, we have that $(w,z)$ is a bad pair.
+The converse follows from Proposition \ref{prop_properties_bad}\ref{item:approx_arcs}. \end{proof}

+Recall from the introduction that, for an entire function $f$, a set $A\subset J(f)$ is \emph{absorbing} if it is closed and forward-invariant, the image of any arc to infinity in $A$ is also an arc to infinity, and every point in $I(f)$ is eventually mapped into $A$.
+The first condition is immediate for maps in $\Blog$, so the definition simplifies in this setting.